-Most music, audio, and visual media materials are located at the Gateway Library on the second floor of the Johnson Center, Fairfax Campus.
+Most of the audiovisual media in the Libraries is located at the Gateway Library on the second floor of the Johnson Center, Fairfax Campus.
 Formats available include LPs, CDs, laserdiscs, VHS tapes, DVDs, and Blu-ray discs.
 Music CDs and LPs are located at the Fenwick Library, Fairfax campus.

 Small curricula-related media collections are held at the Arlington Campus Library, and Mercer Library, Prince William Campus.